stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

 ## SUPPORTED DATABASES
     subsections:
-      - title: "Limitation 1: Only available for certain MySQL, Oracle, and PostgreSQL databases"
+      - title: "Limitation 1: Only available for certain databases"
         anchor: "limitation-1--availability"
         content: |
           {% include misc/icons.html %}
-          {{ page.title }} is available only for certain MySQL, Oracle, and PostgreSQL-backed databases.
+          {{ page.title }} is available only for certain {{ page.supported-database-list }} databases.
 While the original implementations of these databases support {{ page.title }} some cloud versions may not.

-          In the table below are the MySQL, Oracle, and PostgreSQL databases Stitch supports and whether {{ page.title }} can be used in Stitch.
+          In the table below are the databases Stitch supports and whether {{ page.title }} can be used in Stitch for each one.

           - {{ supported | replace:"TOOLTIP","Supported" }} indicates that if the database/instance type meets the **Minimum version** requirement, {{ page.title }} can be used in Stitch.